Education Grants Program

-In 2021 $60K is earmarked for grants in 5 categories!
-This support of Maine agriculture education in grades Pre-Kindergarten through 12 is a direct result of the Maine Agricultural Specialty License Plate.
+In 2023 $70K is earmarked for grants in 6 categories!
+This support of Maine agriculture education in grades Pre-Kindergarten through 12 is a direct result of the Maine Agricultural Specialty License Plate and a USDA Professional Development in Agricultural Literacy grant for secondary culinary arts instruction.
 Please select the category that applies to your project.
-(If your project includes a school garden and/or greenhouse please select category #3 School Gardens and Greenhouses.)
+(If your project includes a school garden and/or greenhouse please select category #4 School Gardens and Greenhouses.)

 Agriculture Awareness $1,000